56

 The Glowing Assassins Take Pride in their Work

 Sadly, all of Wilks’s picture books are now out of print.
-He stated: “there is no enthusiasm in the publishing world of today for this kind of book as they are costly to publish and a lot more bother than the staple diet of today’s lists.”
-More recently he has turned to young adult fiction, writing the fantasy series Mirrorscape.
+As he stated: “there is no enthusiasm in the publishing world of today for this kind of book as they are costly to publish and a lot more bother than the staple diet of today’s lists.”
+More recently he has turned to writing young adult fiction with his fantasy series Mirrorscape.

-4. Wilks, Mike.
+5. Wilks, Mike.
 The Ultimate Noah’s Ark.
-London: Michael Joseph, 1994, or, New York: Henry Holt, 1984.
-The book was also available in Europe on a Philip’s CD-i, remember those?
-I though so.
-The answer to the contest, which closed 1 Feb 1995, was the tamandua or lesser anteater, pictured on the tambourine held by the elephant shrew.
+London: Michael Joseph, 1994, or New York: Henry Holt, 1994 (WorldCat).
+The book was also available in Europe on a Philip’s CD-i.
+The answer to the contest, which closed 1 Feb 1995, was the tamandua or lesser anteater, pictured on the tambourine held by the elephant shrew (bottom, center on the detail above).